-Many people will dismiss Judo the usefulness of Judo as a fighting method because it is practiced in a Gi.
+Many people will dismiss the usefulness of Judo as a fighting method because it is practiced in a Gi.
 It’s common to see some in the martial arts community diminish judo as a viable method of self defense.
 Some just outright dismiss it as “just a sport”, but it’s not, it is something much much bigger.
 The sport of judo has a set of rules for competition ….and unfortunately, this is all that many people see.
 Judo is a competitive combat sport, but that is a strength, not a weakness.
-The so called “sport” aspect of judo quite simply equals that the competitive judoka learned to do their stuff against other fit and skilled opponents who know what they’re doing and how to avoid be thrown but succeeded against them anyway.
+The so called “sport” aspect of judo quite simply equals that the competitive judoka learned to do their stuff against other fit and skilled opponents.
+These opponents know what they’re doing and how to avoid be thrown but but a good judoka succeeded against them anyway.

 Judo is not only extremely effective when the pressure is on but it thrives in a close quarter range.
 Judo most definitely packs a punch and is without a doubt a solid choice for building a foundation in close quarter fighting.
 When fights close distance nothing exploits the movement of an attacker and their close proximity quite like judo.